tomncooper/tomncooper.github.io/content/phd.md

 # Performance modelling of distributed stream processing topologies

+Distributed stream processing systems (like Apache Storm, Heron and Flink) allow the processing of massive amounts of data with low latency and high throughput.
+Part of the power of these systems is their ability to scale the separate sections (operators) of a stream processing query to adapt to changes in incoming workload and maintain end-to-end latency or throughput requirements.

+Whilst many of the popular stream processing systems provide the functionality to scale their queries, none of them suggest to the user how best to do this to ensure better performance.
+The user is required to deploy the query, wait for it to stabilise, assess its performance, alter its configuration and repeat this loop until the required performance is achieved.
+This scaling decision loop is intensely time consuming and for large deployments the process can take days to complete.
+The time and effort involved also discourage users from changing the configuration once one is found to satisfy peak load.
+This leads to the over-provisioning of resources.

+To solve these issues a performance modelling system for stream processing queries is required.
+This would allow the performance effect of changes to a query's configuration to be assessed before they are deployed, reducing the time spent within the scaling decision loop.
+Previous research on auto-scaling systems using performance models has focused either; on queueing theory based approaches, which require small amounts of historical performance data but suffer from poor accuracy; or on machine learning based approaches which have better accuracy, but require large amounts of historical performance data to produce their predictions.

+The research detailed in this thesis is focused on showing that an approach based on queueing theory and discrete event simulation can be used, with only a relatively small amount of performance data, to provide accurate performance modelling results for stream processing queries.

+We have analysed the many aspects involved in the operation of modern stream processing systems, in particular Apache Storm.
+From this we have created processes and models to predict end-to-end latencies for proposed configuration changes to running streaming queries.
+These predictions are validated against a diverse range of example streaming queries, under various workload environments and configurations.
+The evaluations show that for most query configurations, our approach can produce performance predictions with similar or better accuracy than the best performing machine learning based approaches, over a more diverse range of query types, using only a fraction of the performance data those approaches require.

 You can download the full text of the thesis [here](/files/Thomas_Cooper_Thesis.pdf), however the introduction chapter is replicated on the page below and gives a good overview of the problem and the proposed solutions.